Information for Students in the U.S. and Canada / Exchange Students, Fulbright Scholars etc.

 - Passport holders from countries that do not participate in the Visa Waiver Program have to submit their application for an entry permit in person at the respective Austrian representation in the U.S. or Canada.

 - Please note that for stays that last from 91 days up to a maximum of six months an Austrian National Visa D (residence visa) is required.
-Visa D entitles you to stay up to 90 days within 180 days in the other Schengen countries.
+Visa D also entitles you to stay up to 90 days within 180 days in the other Schengen countries.

 - Any passport holder entitled to stay in Austria visa-free (because your country participates in the Visa Waiver Program) and not holding a Visa D is allowed to submit an application for a residence permit (for stays longer than 180 days) at a respective local authority in Austria.
-Filing the application for a residence permit, however, does not entitle to extend the maximum visa-free stay of 90 days in Austria and the Schengen area.
+Filing for a residence permit, however, does not entitle to exceed the maximum visa-free stay of 90 days in Austria and the Schengen area.

 Students from the U.S. and Canada, who take part in an academic exchange program, a Fulbright program or other scholarship programs and are entitled to stay in Austria visa-free, can submit their application for Visa D (for a period of more than 90 but less than 180 days) during their stay in Austria at:

 - Austrian Consulate General Munich / Germany (http://www.bmeia.gv.at/botschaft/gk-muenchen.html)

 If you intend to apply for a Visa D during a visa-free stay:

 - Austria should be your first entry point into the Schengen area

 - submit your visa application as soon as possible after arrival

 - the period from the date of application until the end of stay must be more than 90 days